iwootten/xmastree-coordinates/README.md

 This flask/p5.js app allows manual calculation and rendering of LED 3D coordinates taken from two camera angles of a Christmas Tree.

-This requires two collections of images, in the ```static/assets/x-y``` and ```static/assets/z-y``` directories, which will be used to display in the app.
+The app requires two collections of images, in the ```static/assets/x-y``` and ```static/assets/z-y``` directories, which will be used to display in the app.

-You'll can then select where you think the LED is, for the image from each angle.
+The app will then prompt to select where you think the LED is, for the image from each angle.

 Results are written to a csv file, which is then used for rendering.